CFAR Diversity, Equity, and Inclusion Pathway Initiative (CDEIPI)

 CDEIPI LOGO

-The overarching goal of the NIH-supported CFAR Diversity, Equity, and Inclusion Pathway Initiative (CDEIPI) is to increase the number of Underrepresented Minorities (URM) / Black, Indigenous, and People of Color (BIPOC) trainees who are engaged in HIV science at the high school, undergraduate, graduate (masters, doctoral or medical) and post-doctoral levels and to develop pathways for these "CFAR Scholars" to successful careers in science and medicine.
-The CDEIPI will support the development of new programs and the enhancement of existing programs within the CFAR network in collaboration with Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs) throughout the United States.
-The CDEIPI Coordinating Center will be housed within the DC CFAR.
-Below are the award recipients (click on each for additional details).
+The overarching goal of the NIH-supported CFAR Diversity, Equity, and Inclusion Pathway Initiative (CDEIPI) was to increase the number of Underrepresented Minorities (URM) / Black, Indigenous, and People of Color (BIPOC) trainees who are engaged in HIV science at the high school, undergraduate, graduate (masters, doctoral or medical) and post-doctoral levels, and to develop pathways for these "CFAR Scholars" to successful careers in science and medicine.
+The CDEIPI supported the development of new programs and the enhancement of existing programs within the CFAR network in collaboration with Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs) throughout the United States.
+The CDEIPI Coordinating Center was housed within the DC CFAR.
+Listed below were award recipient sites (click on each for additional details).

 DC CFAR and Howard University